jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/enum-dphyp/README.txt

 left-left-weird-conditons: two left joins with inner left join having conditons only involving outer left join

-left-right-conditions: like left-left-weird-conditions, but the second join is a right join

 left-single-table-condition: a left join with a condition just touching on the outer table

 right: dphyp does not support right joins, they're supposed to be converted to left joins earlier on